On ultrafilter extensions of first-order models and ultrafilter interpretations

 This proves the lemma for ultrafilters over sets of maps.
 The remaining claim about ultrafilters over sets of relations follows by replacing the relations with their characteristic functions. \end{proof}

-\begin{q*} For which compact Hausdorff space~$Y$, instead of $\scc Y$ with a~discrete~$Y$, does Lemma~\ref{appviaext} remain true (providing that $\wt\app$ is defined as in the remark above)?
+\begin{question} For which compact Hausdorff space~$Y$, instead of $\scc Y$ with a~discrete~$Y$, does Lemma~\ref{appviaext} remain true (providing that $\wt\app$ is defined as in Remark~\ref{rmk: ext-app})?
 Does this hold at least for all zero-dimensional, or all extremally disconnected compact Hausdorff~$Y$?
-(Problem~3 in Section~5.) \end{q*}
+(Problem~\ref{prb: 3}.) \end{question}

 \begin{cor} Let $X_1,\ldots,X_n,Y$ be discrete spaces.
 The set of pseudo-principal ultrafilters is the preimage of the set\, $\{\wt{f}:f\in Y^{X_1\times\ldots\times X_n}\}$ under the map~$e$:

 \end{cor}